 Skip to contents

-These functions difference and un-difference a covariance matrix with respect to row ref.
+These functions difference and un-difference random vectors and covariance matrices.

 Usage